 Schools that organise work experience placements for their students have special responsibilities.

 The Department of Education and Early Childhood Development outlines the specific legal responsibilities schools have in relation to placing work experience students.

-If your worker has a work-related injury or illness, you have duties under the Accident Compensation Act, one of which is to ensure their safe return to work.
+If your worker has a work-related injury or illness, you have duties under the Victorian workers compensation legislation, one of which is to ensure their safe return to work.
 The employer's obligations include: